 What does AI actually cost?
 Where does your data go?
 What can't it do?
 We give you facts, not sales pitches.
 You'll leave knowing what questions to ask.

-Consultants, researchers, legal professionals
+Consultants, researchers, legal professionals, project managers

 The richest knowledge in your organization lives in conversations — meetings, client sessions, workshops.
 Most of it disappears within an hour.
 Track 2 trains professionals to capture, structure, and extract that knowledge systematically: from recording to structured deliverable the same day.